-As an international student, job hunting can be much harder as employers are unaware of cultural difference and visa requirements.
-It is your job to provide this information to employers and to learn about the Australian job market as it is probably vastly different from your home country.
+As an international student, job hunting can be much harder.
+Employers are often unaware of cultural differences and visa requirements.
+You will want to provide this information to employers and learn about the Australian job market since it is likely to be different from your home country.

-Before you begin job hunting, it is best to know your visa requirements and restrictions, please find out more information about this from our visa page.
+Before you begin job hunting, it is best to know your visa requirements and restrictions.
+Find more information about this from our visa page.

 Skilled Immigration Programme

-If you would like to learn more about this program, please visit:
+If you would like to learn more about this program, visit the government page.

 Job Hunting Rules

-- Research the employer thoroughly, either via their website or calling their offices to get some more information sent out to you.
-Do searches online to see if you can find any articles or other information about the company online.
-The more you research the company, the better chance you will have at an interview.
+- Research the employer thoroughly, either via their website or calling their offices to get more information.
+Do searches online to see if you can find any articles or other information about the company.
+The more you research, the better chance you will have at an interview.

-- Understand your personal qualities such as your strengths and weaknesses.
+- Understand your strengths and weaknesses.
 If you can make a list of these, you will be able to draw on them in an interview.

 - Wherever possible, mail your resume to the company unless it specifically asks for you to submit it via email.
-This shows you have put in more effort and allows you to be more creative in terms of presentation.
+This shows you have put in more effort and allows you to be more creative.

-- Always follow-up with companies when you have sent in your resume for a job.
-After 1 or 2 weeks, call them to make sure they have received your resume.
+- Always follow-up with companies when you have sent in your resume.
+After 1 or 2 weeks, call them to make sure they have received it.

 - When you get to an interview, always practice as much as possible.
 There are many good websites where you can practice mock questions.
-This along with your research of the company should give you a good chance.
+This along with your research of the company should give you a leg up on the competition.

-- If not given, always ask for a written job description and company prospectus or profile.
+- If not provided, ask for a written job description and company prospectus or profile.